sJeet/File-Upload/README.md

 File-Upload
 ===========

-Upload the file at domain.
-The client is coded in Java while the server is in PHP.
+Multiple file uploader code in Java.
+The server side scripting has been coded in PHP.